Ahakim-xi/soda-Distributors/README.md

 5. Open index.html in your web browser.

-Usage
+## Usage
-Select a soda from the dropdown menu.
+- Select a soda from the dropdown menu.

-Enter a valid quantity.
+- Enter a valid quantity.

-Choose soda size and delivery preference.
+- Choose soda size and delivery preference.

-Click Calculate Total to see the final cost.
+- Click **Calculate Total** to see the final cost.

-Contact info is visible at the bottom right corner of the page.
+- Contact info is visible at the bottom right corner of the page.

+## File Structure
 /soda-distributors
 ├── index.html # Main HTML file
 ├── soda.css # Stylesheet for the project
 ├── script.js # JavaScript file handling logic and data fetching ├── db.json # JSON database simulating backend data
 └── README.md # Project documentation

+markdown
+Copy
+Edit

-Author
+## Author
-Abdihakim Ali
+**Abdihakim Ali**